accordproject/techdocs/docs/ref-logic-specification.md

 A browsable version of the Coq code (generated using [coq2html](https://github.com/xavierleroy/coq2html)) is available.
-Below are some of the main intermediate represntations and compilation phases.
+Below are some of the main intermediate representations and compilation phases.

 ### Intermediate representations